hend07/NDI-AI-Assistant/README.md

 * Numeric values.
 * Source information.

-The platform also includes automated self-tests covering the core data-quality and governance logic.
+Data-quality checks run both on real-time events (before they are indexed into ChromaDB) and are exercised by automated self-tests covering the core data-quality and governance logic.

 ---